Lanzaned-Enterprises/LENT-Clothing/readme.md

 *There isn't really any the event that will be executed is customizable.*

 ## Why LENT-Clothing?
 *I had noticed that some objects can't be targeted.
 This will just check the players location take a margin of 20studs and give them the clothing options.
-What I mean by can't be targeted is actually relitivly simple.
-You could create a zone but no matter what you tried the eye would never work on it as if it wasn't a targatable object.
+What I mean by can't be targeted is actually relatively simple.
+You could create a zone but no matter what you tried the eye would never work on it as if it wasn't a targetable object.
 This helps prevent that and still allows the user to have clothing locations everywhere.*

 ## How To install
 - Drag and Drop the `LENT-Clothing` resource in your resources folder